South Atlantic

 Dr Paul Brickle

-Cheif Executive Officer of SAERI and Trustee
+Chief Executive Officer of SAERI

 Paul is currently the Executive Director at SAERI as well as a Director and Chairman of SAERI (Falklands) Limited and a Reader in Biological Sciences at the University of Aberdeen.
 Paul formed part of the initial task-and-finish group which reognised the need for a world-class research institute in the Falkland Islands and the wider South Atlantic Overseas Territories, and has led the organisation since its inception in 2012.
 He has taken the organisation from a starting point of one-and-a-half employees and a small grant from FIG to the organisation it is today.